Menu

 NameTypeDescription

-deals optionalOrderDeal[]The deals used in this order.
+deals optionalOrderDealMapDeals used in the order.

-charges optionalOrderCharge[]The charges incurred on this order.
+charges optionalOrderCharge[]Additional charges incurred on the order.

 custom_fields optionalCustomFieldsAdditional data attached to the order.